 The therapy we offer at the Inner City Centre is psychoanalytic, psychodynamic and group analytic.
 Some of our therapists can offer time-limited psychotherapy or couples therapy.
 These forms of psychotherapy involve conversations with a listener who is trained to help you make sense of, and change, things that are troubling you.
 It is a process in which you are actively involved and have choices.

 WHO HAS THERAPY

-There is clear evidence that psychotherapy can reduce the incidence and severity of depression and other mental health problems.
+There is evidence that psychotherapy can reduce the incidence and severity of depression and other mental health problems.
 But its role is not limited to this.

 For some of the things that can indicate psychological distress and some of the events that can trigger this, see ‘When Psychotherapy can Help’.